 How Do Cannabinoids Affect Appetite Suppression?

 Why does weed make you hungry?
 Anyone who has ever smoked a joint or eaten THC gummies has probably asked this question.
 But, conversely, how do cannabinoids affect appetite suppression?
 This is because the cannabinoid system plays a crucial role in appetite regulation.
 Cannabinoid compounds like THC can impact an individual’s hunger levels, leading to increased appetite.
 This is why many people believe that cannabis use leads to increased hunger, sometimes referred to as “the munchies”.
 However, not all cannabinoid compounds lead to increased appetite.
-For example, scientific studies show that THCV (tetrahydrocannabivarin) has stimulating therapeutic effects.
-This means THCV increases energy and suppresses hunger.
+For example, scientific studies show that THCV (tetrahydrocannabivarin) has stimulating effects.
+This means THCV increases energy and controls hunger.

 What are cannabinoids?